1. Protect yourself from the sun

-Eat your greens - Green leafy foods are full of nutrients to help combat disease and protect our skin.
-Try blending them in a smoothie - a favorite is apple, cucumber, spinach, ginger, celery, pear, avocado, parsley all blended together.
+Eat your greens – Green leafy foods are full of nutrients to help combat disease and protect our skin.
+Try blending them into a smoothie – a favourite is an apple, cucumber, spinach, ginger, celery, pear, avocado, parsley all blended together.

 Drink-up, skin needs moisture to stay flexible.
 Even mild dehydration will cause your skin to look dry, tired and slightly grey.
 Drink six to eight glasses of water a day – all fluids count towards your daily allowance, but water is the best, add slices of lemon, lime or cucumber for a refreshing taste.